Robert Satloff: Writing career

 Satloff has authored or edited nine books.
-His writing has appeared in newspapers such as the New York Times, Wall Street Journal, Washington Post, and the Los Angeles Times.
+His writing has appeared in newspapers such as The New York Times, The Wall Street Journal, The Washington Post, and the Los Angeles Times.

 In 2006, Satloff wrote Among the Righteous: Lost Stories from the Holocaust's Long Reach into Arab Lands, which asserted that some Muslims and Arabs rescued potential victims of the Holocaust as well as those who collaborated in those programs.
 He claimed that no Arab had been honored saving Jews during the Holocaust and explored reasons why.
 Norman Stillman described the book as a "well-balanced assessment" of the experience of Moroccan Jews during World War II.
 It was also reviewed by the Jewish Book Council.
-In 2010, American broadcaster PBS released "Among the Righteous," a documentary based on Satloff's book.
+In 2010, American broadcaster PBS released Among the Righteous, a documentary based on Satloff's book.

 Satloff has also provided commentary for news programs and talk shows, as well as National Public Radio.
 Satloff hosts a program on an Arab satellite channel: he is the creator and host of Dakhil Washington (Inside Washington), a weekly news and interview program on al-Hurra, the U.S. government-sponsored Arabic satellite television channel.